linux-system-roles/logging/roles/rsyslog/README.md

 ------------------
 - `rsyslog_viaq_config_dir`: Directory to store viaq configuration files.
 Default to '/etc/rsyslog.d/viaq'.
 - `rsyslog_viaq_log_dir`: Viaq log directory.
 Default to '/var/log/containers'.
-- `openshift_logging_use_ops`: Set to 'True', if you have a second ES cluster for infrastructure logs.
-Default to 'False'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token"
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt"
+- `use_omelasticsearch_cert` : If set to `True`, omelasticsearch is configured to use the certificates specified in rsyslog_elasticsearch.
+Default to `False`.
+- `use_local_omelasticsearch_cert` : If set to `True`, local files ca_cert_src, cert_src and key_src in rsyslog_elasticsearch will be deployed to the remote host.

-- `rsyslog_elasticsearch_viaq`: A set of following variables to specify output elasticsearch configurations.
+- `rsyslog_elasticsearch`: A set of following variables to specify output elasticsearch configurations.
 It could be an array if multiple elasticsearch clusters to be configured.
+   If set to `True`, ca_cert_src, cert_src and key_src must be set in each `rsyslog_elasticsearch` element.
+Otherwise, the deployment fails.
+Default to `False`.
   - `name`: Name of the elasticsearch element.
   - `server_host`: Hostname elasticsearch is running on.
   - `server_port`: Port number elasticsearch is listening to.